srichakradhar/ALITA/README.md

 Some useful things for developers to know:

-1. Testing with ok-client
+1. Testing with ALITA-client
-   - To test with ok-client, please follow the instructions for the ok-client repo [here](https://github.com/okpy/ok-client).
+   - To test with ALITA-client, please follow the instructions for the ALITA-client repo [here](https://github.com/okpy/ALITA-client).
-   - Once you are inside the virtual environment for ok-client, you can make a new binary by using the command `ok-publish`.
+   - Once you are inside the virtual environment for ALITA-client, you can make a new binary by using the command `ALITA-publish`.
    - Start the local ok server.
-   - When running the ok binary, add the flags `--insecure --server localhost:<port>` to point it to the running ok-server
+   - When running the ok binary, add the flags `--insecure --server localhost:<port>` to point it to the running ALITA-server
-   - To find demo assignments that you can use the binary with, look in [ok-client/demo](https://github.com/okpy/ok-client/tree/master/demo)
+   - To find demo assignments that you can use the binary with, look in [ALITA-client/demo](https://github.com/okpy/ALITA-client/tree/master/demo)